KarMiles/polish-girl-painting/README.md

 ### Definitions

 - ManyToManyField - class used for many-to-many relationships, when a model needs to reference multiple instances of a different model.
 In an example of blog app, in Post model, a post can be liked by many users and a user can like many posts.
 - ForeignKey - class used for one-to-many relationships.
 ForeignKey is a Django ORM (Object-Relational Mapper) field-to-column mapping for creating and working with relationships between tables in relational databases.
-In an example of booking app, a post (treatment) can have many bookings but a booking relates only to one post.
 - cascade used on on_delete - means that rows in the child table will be deleted when rows in the parent table are deleted.
 - CharField - class used for small- to large-sized strings, can have max_length (maximum length) specified.
 - SlugField - class used for creating a slug, which is a short label for something, containing only letters, numbers, underscores or hyphens, generally used in URLs.
 SlugField can also have Max_length specified.